boredmonkeyman/TronBruteForceTRX/README.md

 ## Usage

-> **Please Note:** Ensure that you have Node.js version 16 installed.

-To use the script, make sure you have Node.js and npm installed.
+> **Please Note:** To use the script, make sure you have Node.js -v16 and npm installed.
 Then, follow these steps:

 1. Clone this repository to your local machine.
 2. Open a terminal and navigate to the cloned repository's directory.